openhealthcare/cedar/README.md

 To start your CEDAR application you have to:

 1. Install dependencies with `mix deps.get`
+2. Create a variable store `mix cedar.database creat`
-2. Start Phoenix router with `mix phoenix.server`
+3. Start Phoenix router with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.

+Later, you can `mix cedar.database delete`